powder-craft/powder-craft.github.io/docs/_posts/2023-09-03-create-a-blog-with-github-pages-jekill.markdown

 But beware if you have different version of ruby or you had one version of ruby installed and you think you uninstalled it "completely".
-I had the 2.5 version (as indicated as I am writing), and I tried to removed it with
+I had the 2.5 version (since I followed the guide), and I tried to removed it with

     sudo apt-get remove ruby2.5